hexiantao138/Lucas-Kanade-object-detection/README.md

 # Lucas-Kanada-object-detection
-Use OpenCV to do object detection
+* Use OpenCV to do object detection
+* the output is a video attached as Carsequence.mp4